jerry73204/realsense-rust/README.md

 ### Work with realsense-sys low-level API

-The realsense-sys crate provides C bindings generated from librealsense2 headers.
+The realsense-sys crate provides C bindings generated from librealsense headers.
 The reference can be found on RealSense official [documentation](https://github.com/IntelRealSense/librealsense/tree/master/doc).

 Import realsense-sys to your `Cargo.toml`.